-First people in Europe – level 3
+First People in Europe – level 3

-The prints were first discovered in May last year during low tide.
-Storms and rough seas had eroded the sand at Happisburgh to reveal hollows resembling human footprints.
-They recorded the surface using photogrammetry, a technique which can stitch together digital photographs to create a permanent record and 3D image of an imprint.
+People first discovered the prints in May 2013 during low tide after the sand had eroded to reveal hollows resembling human footprints.
+Scientists recorded the surface using photogrammetry, which is a technique that can stitch together digital photographs to create a permanent record and a 3D image of an imprint.
 People then unveiled the images and a model at a news conference at the British Museum in London.

 How to improve your English with News in Levels: